supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

     ![Azure portal with a cloud shell pane](./images/25-4.png)

-1. if You dont have precreated storage account then select advanced setting.
+1. If You dont have precreated storage account then select advanced setting.

     ![Azure portal with a cloud shell pane](./images/25-2a.png)